Juul/mycelia-zero/README.md

 THIS PROJECT IS DEFUNCT.

-It never got to a useful state, however, I am currently developing a very similar project at called the bionet which will publicly launch in mid-June 2017.
+It never got to a useful state, however, I am currently developing a very similar project called the bionet which will publicly launch in mid-June 2017.
 The modules that make up the project have already started appearing on the [biobricks](https://github.com/biobricks/) github page.
 The bionet is basically decentralized github for biology but with inventory tracking and sharing of physical materials (via sneakernet) as a core feature.
-It uses versioning inspired by git but operates on both key-value and tree structures (file systems) equally well and never forces you to merge.
+There is no reason why it cannot be generalized for other collaborative spaces than biology labs.
+The bionet uses versioning inspired by git but operates on both key-value and tree structures (file systems) equally well and never forces you to merge.

 ------------